-How to secure and harden your Splunk software installation
+How to secure and harden your Splunk platform instance

-Use this topic as a checklist and a roadmap for this manual to help you take all of the steps necessary to secure your Splunk software configuration and protect your data.
+Use this checklist as a roadmap to help you secure your Splunk platform installation and protect your data.

-- Set up users and configure Roles and capabilities to control user access.
+- Set up users and configure roles and capabilities to control user access.
 See About configuring role-based user access.

 - Configure user authentication with one of the following methods: